 - Did the projects overrun on time and/or cost, and if so, why?

 - What were the build costs of the projects?

 Creating a quality design brief is an essential starting point for the project.
 This will help form a good working relationship with your designer.
 First, and above all else, the designer needs to be able to establish the scale and basic parameters of the house.
 The following items should be up front in your brief:

 - The proposed build cost budget.
 How much do you want to spend on the project and what is your absolute limit?

 - The plot: Include a site plan, photos and, ideally, a topographical survey.
 This will give the designer a visual indicator of what they have to work with.
 The size, shape and terrain of your site will have a huge effect on what you can and should design.
 Have you considered the aspect?
 For example, sunlight is a major factor and will influence your floor layouts.

 - The planning context.
 Does the site already have planning consent?
-[Link to the planning permission page] If so, what type or size of house is the planning for?
+If so, what type or size of house is the planning for?
 Is the site in a specially designated area?
 Are there likely to be any special planning restrictions on what can be built?
 Find out and jot it down in the brief.

 - Now that’s done, let’s think about those basic must-have items, you should include in your brief: